 RTO Code: 90309

 CRICOS Provider Code: 00956C

-This qualification reflects professional accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organizations in a range of industries.
-Individuals in these roles apply solutions to a range of often complex problems and analyze and evaluate information from a variety of sources.
-They apply initiative to plan, coordinate and evaluate their own work and provide guidance to others within defined guidelines.
+This qualification reflects accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organisations in a range of industries.
+Individuals in these roles apply solutions to a range of often complex problems and analyse and evaluate information from a variety of sources.
+They apply initiative to plan, coordinate and evaluate their own work and provide guidance to others within defined guidelines

 This qualification includes units that comprise an approved Tax Practitioner Board (TPB) course in Australian taxation law and commercial law, which are relevant for registration as a tax agent.
 Persons seeking registration with the TPB should check current registration requirements with the TPB, as registration requirements are reviewed regularly.